The Financial Services Expertise Series: This training article is for CPA professionals.

 During our workshop, the question arose, “Do you have an estimate of the cost of a $65.00 invoice where there is still a human involved?”

 Through Bill.com, we can look at the hidden costs of doing it manually.
 Our average client saves between $10K-$12K per year by automating the process.
 There are so many other soft costs that we do not realize, we are safe stating it is higher.

 The comparable in a transaction to transaction depends on your industry, and it depends on the cost of the people performing the task.
 At our firm, our software is much like our payroll provider software or the software we use for a tax return.
 We do not line item those or the Bill.com costs to our customers.
 We count the number of transactions up front to find out how much it will cost us to process.
-Then we do a fixed fee bundled technology cost with their monthly fee.
+Then we do a fixed fee bundled technology cost that is included with their monthly fee.
 That way that they need not worry about the number of transactions and us charging them per transactions.

 Accountants love to share the numbers and the costs with the clients.
 The clients don’t necessarily care about that if it is included in a bundle.